-Filmmaking teams submitting to Spring Flicks must be led by UNLV students and/or alumni, though they may collaborate with individuals 18 years of age and older from outside of UNLV.
-The screenings for the festival are free and members of the public are welcome.
+Filmmaking teams submitting projects or bumpers to Spring Flicks must be led by UNLV students and/or alumni, though they may collaborate with individuals 18 years of age and older from outside of UNLV.
+The screenings for the festival are free and members of the public are welcome to attend.

-Each film requires a $35 entry fee and a completed submission form, which requests a downloadable film link.
-Participants can work on as many projects as they wish, although no filmmaker may enter more than three (3) films with their name listed as director or co-director.
-(NOTE: There is a $3.50 processing fee to pay the $35 online; if the entry fee is paid in person at the UNLV Performing Arts Center Box Office, there is no additional fee).
+Each film requires a $38.50 entry fee and a completed submission form, which requests a downloadable film link.
+Participants can work on as many projects as they wish, although no filmmaker may enter more than two (2) films with their name listed as director or co-director.
+(NOTE: If the entry fee is paid in person at the UNLV Performing Arts Center Box Office, it is $35.00).

 - A creative title